MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/rtsql-r-and-sql-data-types-and-data-objects.md

 ms.author: heidist
 manager: cgronlun
 ---
-# Quickstart: Handle R and SQL data types and data objects in SQL Server Machine Learning
+# Quickstart: Handle data types and objects using R in SQL Server
 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md-winonly](../../includes/appliesto-ss-xxxx-xxxx-xxx-md-winonly.md)]

 In this quickstart, get a hands-on introduction to common issues that occur when moving data between R and SQL Server.
 The experience you gain through this exercise provides essential background when working with data in your own script.

+Common issues to know up front include:

 + Data types sometimes do not match
 + Implicit conversions might take place
 + Cast and convert operations are sometimes required
 + R and SQL use different data objects

+## Prerequisites

+A previous quickstart, [Hello World in R and SQL](tutorials/rtsql-using-r-code-in-transact-sql-quickstart.md), provides information and links for setting up the R environment required for this quickstart.

 ## Always return a data frame